michaelkoss/stackedits/Agile Estimation and Planning.md

 	- optimists and pessimists..waste time arguing
 	- time spent estimating does not generate more accuracy
 	- software is ambiguous
+	- we know the least about a project/feature at the start
 - humans are much better at relative estimation
 	- comparing is much quicker and more accurate than deconstructing